JulieMurray/buildr-documentation/user/pages/10.recreating-the-demo/16.colourshift2/docs.md

 ## Modules Class

-New Classes was introduced in the Colourshift2 Theme - you can look at these classes in the <a href="http://bambootheme.com/showcase/sep16/index.php/template-features/module-overview/module-classes" target="_blank">Modules Variations</a> Page.
+New Classes were introduced in the Colourshift2 Theme - you can look at these classes in the <a href="http://bambootheme.com/showcase/sep16/index.php/template-features/module-overview/module-classes" target="_blank">Modules Variations</a> Page.

 ![Modules Class](modules1.png)